Khabat/tug/README.md

 - **Implemented Features**: `findOne` and `findAll` methods.
 - **Database Population**: Database is populated during module initialization (`moduleinit`).
 This feature is marked for removal before deploying to production.

-### Validation
-We have implemented validation for all input data to ensure data integrity and prevent invalid requests.
-We are using the NestJS validation pipe and class-validator decorators and global validation to cover validation and transformation for **Body**, **Parameters**, and **Queries**.

 ### Logging
 - Logs are sent to the console for debugging and monitoring purposes.